Dixie 6 rodeo features best young cowboys, cowgirls in Utah

 Being a rodeo competitor is not easy, but the sport generally attracts dedicated athletes.

 “The average grade-point score is a 3.84 for high school rodeo kids,” Holcomb said.
 “They don’t get enough credit, because they’re the ones that have to get up at 5:30 every morning to feed these horses and take care of these animals.
-And then they have to practice everyday, just like you would in basketball, baseball or anything else.
+And then they have to practice every day, just like you would in basketball, baseball or anything else.
 So really, it’s a great sport, not only for family and kids, but it’s good, moral, down-home western values.”

 There are two seasons for high school rodeo – fall and spring – with state champions crowned in both seasons.